-Arab League to hold emergency meeting over Turkish offensive into Syria
+Egypt calls for emergency Arab meeting over Turkish offensive into Syria

 The Egyptian foreign ministry, in its statement, “warned of the repercussions of the Turkish move on the unity and territorial integrity of Syria”.

-The Arab League, which groups 22 states including Egypt, Iraq and Saudi Arabia, said in a statement on Wednesday that Saturday’s meeting would be at the ministerial level “to discuss the Turkish aggression” on Syrian territory.

-“It constitutes an unacceptable attack on the sovereignty of an Arab member state of the League,” Arab League Assistant Secretary General Hossam Zaki said.

-Reporting by Alaa Swilam and Mohamed Hendawy; writing by Yousef Saba; editing by Giles Elgood and Richard Pullin
+Reporting by Alaa Swilam; Writing by Yousef Saba; Editing by Giles Elgood